vnhtg01/Classification-ML-Mini-project/README.md

 ## Notes
 - Class `0` represents *healthy*, class `1` represents *sick*
-- The original multi-class problem was simplified into a binary classification task

 ## Results
 All models were trained and evaluated to identify the best-performing one for this classification task.